O-X-L/risk-db/src/builder/README.md

-# Risk-DB Sources
+# Risk-DB Generator

-These Python3 scripts are used for building and managing the Risk-DB.
+These Python3 scripts are used to generate the Risk-Databases from the reports we received.

-You can also run your own dedicated instances of these services.

 We want to be transparent.
 All code that is not security-related will be Open-Source.